 CoreBuild target.
-By default, the empty targets in the common targets do nothing, but you can override their default behavior by defining the targets you want in a project file that imports the common targets.
-By overriding the predefined targets, you can use MSBuild tasks to give you more control over the build process.
+By default, the empty targets in Microsoft.Common.targets do nothing, but you can override their default behavior by defining the targets you want in a project file that imports Microsoft.Common.targets.
+By doing this, you can use MSBuild tasks to give you more control over the build process.

 To override a predefined target

-Identify a predefined target in the common targets that you want to override.
+Identify a predefined target in Microsoft.Common.targets that you want to override.
 See the table below for the complete list of targets that you can safely override.